-So low reactive, extrovert children, climb more trees, jump more fences and naturally grow more comfortable with the challenges and fears around them.
+So low reactive, extrovert children, climb more trees, jump more fences, and naturally grow more comfortable with the challenges and fears around them.

-Taking it to an extreme, sociopaths have extremely low level of reactivity.
+Taking it to an extreme, sociopaths have an extremely low level of reactivity.
 Lykken has controversially called psychopaths and heroes “twigs on the same genetic branch”.

 And they are more sensitive to both good and bad environments around them.
-If that’s the case, they are more likely to slip into depression, anxiety and social anxiety.
+If that’s the case, they are more likely to slip into depression, anxiety, and social anxiety.

 Introverts Learn Better Than Extroverts